Tenders sought for 'major development work' in Offaly village

 The comments of Cllr Neil Feighery when welcoming news that tenders for the major development work in Mountbolus under the Town and Village Renewal Scheme will be going out next month.

-Speaking at last week's meeting of Tullamore Municipal District, Cllr Feighery said it was great to see work going ahead despite calls “from other politicians for traffic calming measures when that is included in this project that myself and Cllr Owens have been working on.”
+Speaking at the recent meeting of Tullamore Municipal District, Cllr Feighery said it was great to see work going ahead despite calls “from other politicians for traffic calming measures when that is included in this project that myself and Cllr Owens have been working on.”

 Cllr Feighery said he also looked forward to work commencing on the project at Brocca road in Mucklagh under the same scheme.